 Sir Stirling Moss will always be remembered as being the greatest Formula 1 driver never to win a world championship.
 Moss was runner up four times but sadly never managed to secure a title.
 Moss is still regarded by many as the greatest British driver of all time.

 As the youngest driver to ever win a world championship Germany’s Sebastian Vettel is up there with the greatest.
-In 2010 at the age of 23 in 2010 he became the youngest driver to win the F1 championship before taking it ever further and winning again back to back in 2011, 2012 and 2013.
-Vettel continues to race and is currently in third place in the year’s drivers’ championship.
+In 2010, at the age of 23, he became the youngest driver to win the F1 championship before taking it ever further and winning again back to back in 2011, 2012 and 2013.